Jefferson County DUI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 am - 5 pm) is generally faster than posting it at night or on weekends, as there are more staff available to process the paperwork.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) may expedite the release process, as court staff and bondsmen are readily available.

 What Happens After Posting Bail